jacksonc4/CS308/README.md

   ```

-5. Change the directory to the shell scripts folder in the newly cloned repository.
+5. Change the directory to the newly created shell scripts folder.
 Make sure that the docker_install and consul_install scripts are present.
   ```
-  cd /CS308/shell_scripts
+  cd /shell_scripts
   ls
   consul_install.sh docker_install.sh
   ```